Robotic Bottle Depalletizing System

 After a full evaluation of the project’s challenges and goals, Midwest Engineered Systems provided the customer with a complete solution, which included:

-- Layer Separation & Case Conveyor– While the robot is picking a pallet load, the layer separation conveyor advances the layer of cases, one row at a time onto the case conveyor.
+- Layer Separation and Case Conveyor – While the robot is picking a pallet load, the layer separation conveyor advances the layer of cases, one row at a time onto the case conveyor.
 The case conveyor pulls the case away from the layer separator and puts a gap between each box.

 Impact to the Customer